 Practicing the 1-2-1 breathing technique in bed to the dimming light of the sunset feature on your Bodyclock is a great way to wind down; give it a go and let us know how you've found it on social media!

-Richie (“The Breath Guy”) is the founder of Xhale, a company dedicated to spreading the life changing possibilities of Breathwork.
+Richie (“The Breath Guy”) is dedicated to spreading the life changing possibilities of Breathwork.